 Dogs can be loveable and amiable creatures and we often consider dogs to be members of our families.
 For this reason, many people do not actively realize the potential risks of a dog bite.
 Dog bite injuries can be more serious than car accidents and thus, it is critical to understand what to do to prevent bites as well as what to do if a dog bite occurs.

 The Philadelphia, Pennsylvania personal injury lawyers at The Levin Firm understand that a dog bite injury can range from simple bites requiring stitches and treatment through physical therapy to severe injuries including loss of limbs, loss of fingers, loss of toes, and even death.
 Our attorneys treat all dog bite injury cases as the most serious types of cases because of the psychological and physical impact dog bites have on our clients.
 We understand the fear of dog bites and other pet bites, and their potentially long-term effects this type of incident can have on you and your family.
-Please contact our office today to learn more about how we can help you after a dog bite.
+Please contact our today to learn more about how we can help you and what steps to take after a dog bite.

-Physical wounds – Dog bites can cause a variety of physical wounds at the site of the bite.
+- Physical wounds – Dog bites can cause a variety of physical wounds at the site of the bite.
 This can include lacerations, bruised bones, broken bones, puncture wounds, severed or torn tendons or ligaments, torn muscle tissue, and more.
 While some physical wounds from dog bites will require more treatment than others, you should always seek medical attention if a dog bite appears to have broken through the skin, as that is when the risk of infection exists.

-Infections – Infections are the most common complication of dog bites and can often be more serious than the actual physical wounds.
+- Infections – Infections are the most common complication of dog bites and can often be more serious than the actual physical wounds.
 The idea that a dog’s mouth is extremely clean is a myth and many types of bacteria can be transferred during a dog bite.
 To make matters worse, some dog bites wounds can be very difficult to thoroughly clean on your own.
 For example, a puncture wound may go deeper than you think and you may not realize that you did not adequately clean to the root of the wound.
 As the wound heals, it may close and trap bacteria deep in the puncture wound.
 This can result in a serious or even life-threatening infection.
 Because the risk of infection is so severe after a dog bite, you should always have your wounds cleaned and treated by a medical professional.
-If you do suffer an infection, you may have to spend an extended period of time in the hospital and undergo ongoing treatment for months.
+If you do suffer an infection after a dog bite, you may have to spend an extended period of time in the hospital and undergo ongoing treatment for months.

-Disfigurement – Another risk of a serious dog attack is permanent disfigurement.
+- Disfigurement – Another risk of a serious dog attack is permanent disfigurement.
 For example, if a small child experiences a serious bite on their face, they may have permanent scars for the rest of their lives.
 Dogs have powerful jaws that can maim a person easily if an attack is violent.
 In addition, some people may lose fingers, toes, or even limbs as a result of a dog bite.
 Such disfigurement or amputation can then lead to many additional issues – both physically and psychologically.
 In some cases, reconstructive surgery will be necessary to repair disfigurement as much as possible.

-Psychological injuries – One of the most serious – yet least considered – effects of a dog bite is the variety of psychological effects a victim can suffer.
+- Psychological injuries – One of the most serious – yet least considered – effects of a dog bite is the variety of psychological effects a victim can suffer.
 First, dog attacks can be sudden and extremely traumatic.
 Victims may be helpless in the moment of attack and are often terrified.
 Such an incident can easily result in post-traumatic stress disorder (PTSD).
 PTSD can have many symptoms of its own, independent of physical injuries.